yizeng/yizeng.me/_posts/2016-04-23-read-create-mailchimp-lists-and-list-members-using-mailchimp-api-3-0.md

 alias: [/2016/04/23/]
 utilities: highlight
 ---
 After months of mucking around with MailChimp API 3.0 using C#, it came to my attention that there are not many examples out on the internet.
-Therefore this post will show some code examples on how to perform GET/POST/PUT operations on MailChimp lists and members.
+Therefore this post will show some code examples on how to perform GET/POST/PUT operations on MailChimp lists and list members
+(i.e. create, read and update MailChimp lists and list members).

 * Kramdown table of contents
 {:toc .toc}